Human Papillomavirus (HPV) Vaccine

-Surprisingly, the facts about Cervical Cancer are not as well known as they should be.
-Example, did you know there is a vaccine that is targeted specifically towards the Human Papilloma Virus (HPV) which is the principal cause of Cervical Cancer?
+Surprisingly, the facts about HPV are not as well known as they should be.
+Example, did you know that Human Papilloma Virus (HPV) is the principal cause of Cervical Cancer?
 HPV is transmitted through sexual contact and it is possible to have the virus without knowing.
 This form of cancer originates in the cells of the cervix when abnormal cells begin to develop and multiply out of control.
+But HPV can cause other types of cancer in the anal genital region.

 The HPV vaccine can be administered at any age from 9 – 26 years.
-Since HPV is responsible for up to 99% of Cervical cancers, the vaccination is a prime factor in prevention.
+Since HPV is responsible for up to 99% of Cervical cancers and lots of other cancers in men and womem, the vaccination is a prime factor in prevention.

 “Gardasil”, the vaccine commonly used to prevent HPV, can cause certain side effects, including: